cwong690/Ride-or-Churn/README.md

 Using this computation, we found that there were about 62% of the sample data that were considered "churn".

 What model did you use in the end?
 Why? <br>

 We used a Voting Classifier.
-All of our models were found to have not-so-great accuracies, so we combined them in a voting classifier to try to increase our accuracy.
+All of our models were found to have not-so-great accuracies, so we combined them in a voting classifier to try to increase our scores.

 For the Voting Classifier, on the final testing set: